Lead field ECG

 Advanced: Modular Workflows

-One of the major advantages of the Lead Field method is its modularity.
+One of the major advantages of the lead field method is its modularity.
 You do not always need to run the full pipeline.
 You can reuse expensive simulation results or pre-computed sensitivity maps to save time.

-The script automatically detects which stages to skip based on which flags you provide: pass --lf_vmfile to skip the cardiac simulation, pass --lf_dir to skip Lead Field construction, or pass both to bypass everything except the final ECG projection.
+The script automatically detects which stages to skip based on which flags you provide: pass --lf_vmfile to skip the cardiac simulation, pass --lf_dir to skip lead field construction, or pass both to bypass everything except the final ECG projection.

 Scenario 1: Skipping the Cardiac Simulation (Post-Processing Only)